-- Read the safety information beginning on page v, and "Installation guidelines" on page 18. - 2.
-Remove the filler panel from one of the empty hot-swap bays.

-- 3. Touch the static-protective package that contains the hard disk drive to any unpainted surface on the outside of the serve; then, remove the hard disk drive from the package. - 4.
+- 1. Read the safety information that begins on page v and "Installation guidelines" on page 19. - 2.
+Remove the filler panel from one of the empty hot-swap bays. - 3.
+Touch the static-protective package that contains the hard disk drive to any unpainted surface on the outside of the serve; then, remove the hard disk drive from the package. - 4.
 Make sure that the tray handle is open; then, install the hard disk drive into the hot-swap bay.